Egida/TakeEmDown/README.md

 # TakeEmDown

+v3:

+Added ICMP, DNS, MEMCACHED, and NTP.
+Also removed TCP abuse till I find out how to fix it.

 v2:

 Don't know how to explain this but use "sudo python3 DDoS.py -h" for new info on how to use